RahulGaurr/Internhub/README.md

-# InternTheory_Group_Project_Main

-## Clone_Intern Theory

-This is our Second Project at Masai School,

 ## Project Description:

-### We are from the ft-web15 batch of Masai School, our task is to make a clone of the Intern Theory website.

-Intern theory website provides an opportunity to get an internship with a handsome stipend. it also provides some courses by pursuing you can improve your skills and maybe you will land on a high paying job.
+<h1>Intern theory website provides an opportunity to get an internship with a handsome stipend. it also provides some courses by pursuing you can improve your skills and maybe you will land on a high paying job. </h1>

 ## Technologies Used:
 1. Html